State Register of Heritage Places: History

 Registration was not always a successful protection.
-The Mitchells Building on Wellington Street was state heritage listed in 2004 but demolished in 2005, with only the facade preserved at another location.
+The Mitchells Building on Wellington Street was state heritage listed in 2004 but demolished in 2005 to construct Perth Underground station, with only the facade preserved at another location.

 Listings

 Places listed on the register include buildings, structures, gardens, cemeteries, memorials, landscapes and archaeological sites.

 InHerit, the online list of heritage places in Western Australia, contains information about cultural heritage places listed in the State Register of Heritage Places as well as local government inventories, other lists, the Australian Government's heritage list, and other non-government lists and surveys.
 The Heritage Council of Western Australia, through the Heritage Act 2018, maintains the State Register of Heritage Places, Protection orders and the Heritage agreement while Local governments maintain their Heritage lists and the Australian Heritage Council the National heritage list.
 Additionally, Municipal Inventories are also part of the listings.

 As of 2020, the State Register of Heritage Places listed 2,367 places, also this number includes sub-listings of individual buildings within heritage listed complexes.
 Approximately 1,300 places throughout Western Australia are on the State Register, while the database itself contains 25,000 state and local heritage places.